 Safest Cities in Asia for First-Time Travel

-Language barriers and cultural norms aside, Asia is very low-crime.
+Language barriers and cultural norms aside, Asia is a very low-crime region.
 Asia is great for first-time travelers who are very open to experiencing cultures far from home, if you come from North America or Europe.

 It’s hard to say why exactly cities in Asia are so low-crime, but chances are that mostly every city in Asia is safer than your home city in the US or somewhere in Europe.

 See our picks for the safest hassle-free cities in Asia for first-time travelers.

 Tel Aviv is an incredible mix of East and West.
 Located on the coast of the Mediterranean Sea, it is the most liberal city in all of the Middle East.